mboss10/SQL_BrainTree_Data_Analyst_Challenge/README.md

 ```
 <br>
 1.2 <br>
 For all countries that have multiple rows in the continent_map table, delete all multiple records leaving only the 1 record per country.
 The record that you keep should be the first one when sorted by the continent_code alphabetically ascending.
-Provide the query/ies and explanation of step(s) that you follow to delete these records.
+Provide the query/ies and explanation of step(s) that you follow to delete these records. <br>

 ```
 -- Create a temporary table with a new column ID as a row_number on the table after order by contry_code, continent_code